MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/1-introduction.md

  -->
 ## What is the main goal?

-By the end of this session, you'll be able to (TODO)
+By the end of this session, you'll prepare for a deployment of Microsoft Defender for IoT to monitor your OT networks.

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->